100 (2019 film): Critical reception

-Firstpost rated 2.2 out of 5 stars stating "The first half of the film is just a built up for a long-drawn-out climax.
+Sreedhar Pillai, writing for Firstpost, rated 2.2 out of 5 stars stating "The first half of the film is just a built up for a long-drawn-out climax.
 If Anton had made the film from an engaging script and treated it as a realistic, investigative thriller without any over the top heroism, it would have worked".
-The Indian Express rated 2 out of 5 stars stating "Sam Anton takes too many cinematic liberties with 100, giving us an unrealistic twist that one can’t easily buy".
+S. Subhakeerthana of The Indian Express rated 2 out of 5 stars stating "Sam Anton takes too many cinematic liberties with 100, giving us an unrealistic twist that one can't easily buy".